web3-storage/pickup/README.md

 ### GET pin where exists in cluster

-When checking a pin status with `GET /pins/:cid` the api checks for that cid in the dynamoDB table first, and then checks ipfs-cluster if it's not found in the table.
+When checking a pin status with `GET /pins/:cid` the api checks for that cid in the DynamoDB table first, and then checks ipfs-cluster if it's not found in the table.

 ```mermaid
 sequenceDiagram